-Haley Swenson is the deputy director of the Better Life Lab.
-Swenson directs major research projects for the Lab, and leads the team’s editorial and impact strategy.
-She is also the lead content producer for BLLx, a behavioral-science informed tool for helping families better share the load at home.
+Haley Swenson was the deputy director of the Better Life Lab.
+Swenson directed major research projects for the Lab, and led the team’s editorial and impact strategy.
+Swenson has also directed multiple reporting grants and story series, editing and writing pieces that have landed in the Washington Post, Harvard Business Review, and at Slate.